sdspikes/curriculum/projects/project-four-point-five.md

 #### Part 1 - Installation and setup

-1. Make sure Sequel Pro is installed properly by creating a test table and query all of its entries
+1. Make sure Sequel Pro is installed properly by creating a database called `eventfinder` and creating a test table.
+Make some entries and and query them.
-2. Each group forks the starter code, and then every apprentice clones the forked version to her computer
+2. Each group forks the starter code, and then every apprentice clones the forked version to her computer.
 3. Create a keys.js file in your repo.
 - go to [Eventful](http://api.eventful.com/) to apply for your own API key
 ```javascipt